 Which leads us to our second theme: Features.

 Google’s been rolling out a wide range of features over the years.
 Many of them cater to the way users are searching.
-People want their question answered quickly, and they want it answered completely.
+People want their question answered quickly, and they want it answered thoroughly.
 Features like spelling suggestions, autocomplete, related searches/questions, the knowledge graph—even things like a calculator, movie showtimes, and flight status updates—these are all to benefit the demands of the modern mobile user.

 So Mobile-first and Features—these are the themes Google search is built around.
 So now, when you start thinking about how Google works, you at least have more of an idea of what you should be thinking of.